The Iron Fist Legacy

 - Hasbro released a figure of the teenage Iron Fist for the Ultimate Spider-Man line.

-- Hasbro released an Iron Fist figure for the Allfather "Build-a-Figure" Marvel Legends wave.
+- Hasbro released an Iron Fist figure for the Allfather Build-a-Figure Marvel Legends wave.
+Another figure was later released as part of the Dormammu Build-a-Figure wave.